Lokhmat/k8s_nemesis/task8/Kuzmenko/Readme.md

 The `Eight_Queens.py` program solves the classic 8 Queens problem, where the goal is to place 8 queens on a chessboard such that no two queens threaten each other.

+Method 3 (Pipes-and-filters) was used for this problem.

 ### How to Run

 1. Run the program using the following command: